cristiandc01/HomeCAN_Relay/README.md

 ## How it works?
 Simply use the canbus line present on the stm32 chips connected to a transceiver to drive up to 6 outputs.
 All enriched with state saving in eeprom and serial programming of the node ID

+##The Protocol

+The Protocol is described here: https://github.com/cristiandc01/dc_bus

 ## How to install and compile

 To compile and load the firmware you need to use STM32CUBEIDE software.